evmar/js-min-bench/README.md

 Benchmark comparing various JavaScript minifiers and options.

+This is not an officially supported Google product.

 TODO add more in README about what I'm trying to here.

 ## Run it yourself